Fixing (and Explaining) PDFpen 8.3.1’s Crash on Launch

 Apple renewed Smile’s code signing certificate for five years, so if other developers receive a similarly long renewal, that will allow Apple to put off solving the problem within macOS.

 Note that Mac App Store apps should be immune from this sort of problem since they’re signed by Apple when distributed instead of the developer.
 If Apple failed to keep its certificates current, vast numbers of Mac App Store apps would crash, so Apple needs to stay on top of renewing its certificates.
 Back in 2015, Apple did, in fact, have a certificate renewal that caused numerous Mac App Store apps to fail to launch, reporting that they were “damaged.”
-That problem was a little different, but it shows that even Apple doesn’t necessary anticipate how everything fits together.
+That problem was a little different, but it shows that even Apple doesn’t necessarily anticipate how everything fits together.